 Is winter really that warm?

-In winter, on the coldest and darkest days of the year, the average temperature is around 0-1 degrees Celsius (32-34 Fahrenheit) though it can fluctuate quite wildly above and below that number.
-That means lots of layers on some days and practically t-shirts on others.
-Believe it or not, this is quite a similar temperature to New York City, thanks to the gulf stream keeping us warm.
+In winter, on the coldest and darkest days of the year, the average temperature is around 0–1 degrees Celsius (32-34 Fahrenheit) though it can fluctuate quite wildly above and below that number.
+These low temperatures are mostly confined to January, February and March, though.
+Between September and December (and April), the temperatures are above zero on most days, with some days exceeding 10 Celsius.
+Regardless of the daily fluctuations, you should still pack plenty of layers that you can add and subtract as you go.
+Believe it or not, the winter temperatures are quite similar to New York City, thanks to the Gulf Stream keeping us warm.

 Is summer really that cold?

-In summer, on the warmest and sunniest days of the year the average temperature is around 13-15 degrees Celsius (55 – 60 Fahrenheit).
-Just like winter, it can swing quite wildly above and below this number.
-We’ve experienced days as high as 25 Celsius (80 F) and days as low as 5 Celsius (41 F) in the middle of summer.
+In summer, on the warmest and sunniest days of the year, the average temperature is around 13–15 °C (ca. 59–60 °F).
+However, just like winter, it can swing quite wildly above and below this number.
+We’ve experienced days as high as 25 °C (ca. 77 °F) and days as low as 7 °C (45 °F) in the middle of summer.
 Assume evenings will be chilly regardless of the day temperature.

 What about the wind and the rain?

-You’ve probably heard the old adage, “if you don’t like the weather, just wait 5 minutes.”
+You’ve probably heard the adage, “if you don’t like the weather, just wait 5 minutes.”

 With that said, the stronger storms tend to confine themselves to winter, though summer is by no means immune.
 This is why we’ve added waterproofs and multiple layers to the Top 10 Things to Pack for Iceland.
 It is also the reason we only recommend self-driving from mid-April to mid-October.
 Any further into winter and an inexperienced driver might struggle with the conditions.